Today we are sharing our top tips for winter trips to Chicago with kids.

 The Sky Deck

-One of the must-do experiences for a first time visitor to Chicago is the Sky Deck at the top of the Willis Tower.
+One of the must-do experiences for when you’re in Chicago with kids is the Sky Deck at the top of the Willis Tower.

 This is one of the world’s tallest buildings – you shoot up in an elevator to the 110th floor of this skyscraper to a viewing deck with amazing views over the city and beyond.
 What makes the experience is the ‘ledge’ – actually a series of four clear glass boxes that jut out from the side of the building allowing you to stand on a clear glass platform with the city (and 100+ storeys of air) below you.